bluegreen-labs/phenor/README.md

                         sep = ",")
 ```

-Your own model development can be done by creating similar functions which take in the data as described by the functions above.
+Your own model development can be done by creating similar functions which take in the described data format and parameters.
 Below is the function to optimize the model parameters for the *TT* (thermal time) model using Generalized Simulated Annealing (GenSA).
 Uppper and lower constraints to the parameter space have to be provided, and in case of GenSA initial parameters are estimated when par = NULL.

 ```R
 # optimize model parameters